Leasing Land in Myanmar

 Stamp Duty for Leases in Myanmar

-The Stamp Act of 1899 specifies which legal documents, such as lease agreements, are subject to stamp duty.
-Stamp duty must be paid before or at the time of signing the document unless executed outside Myanmar.
-A penalty of up to three times the owed amount applies if stamp duty is not paid on time or in full.
+The Stamp Act of 1899 governs the payment of stamp duty on legal documents, including lease agreements.
+Stamp duty must be paid before or at the time of signing the document, unless the agreement is executed outside Myanmar.
+Failure to pay stamp duty on time or in full can result in a penalty of up to three times the amount owed.

 Stamp Duty Rates for Leases:

-• 0.5% of the total amount payable for a lease under 1 year;
+• 0.5% of the total lease amount for leases up to 1 year.

-• 0.5% of annual rent for a lease between 1 and 3 years;
+• 0.5% of the annual rent for leases between 1 and 3 years.

-• 2% of the annual rent for a lease over 3 years;
+• 2% of the annual rent for leases over 3 years.

-• 2% of rent which would be paid for the first ten years for a lease of an unspecified term.
+• 2% of the rent to be paid for the first ten years for leases of an unspecified term.

-• 2% of a deposit paid in addition to rent.
+• 2% of any deposit paid in addition to the rent.

 How we can assist your business in Laos